r57zone/FirewallEasy/README.md

 **[Download the latest version](https://github.com/r57zone/CAI/releases)**

-If you need a program with an English translation, please write to email and I'll receive it soon.
+If you need a program with an English translation, please write to email and I'll will build it soon.

 **Feedback:** r57zone[at]gmail.com